-If you want to start buying websites for income, then this beginner’s guide to website investing is for you.
+If you want to start buying websites for income, then this beginner’s guide on buying websites is for you.

-The knowledge we’re about to share helped us buy our first incoming-producing website for $6,500.
+The knowledge we’re about to share helped us buy one of our first incoming-producing websites for $6,500 over a decade ago.

 We then turned that into $1,100 per month, then to $1,900 per month, and eventually to $7,500 per month and more.

 …and of course we did not stop there… we were hooked!
 The cash-flow returns were so high and it was so much easier (& fun) compared to buying and selling traditional bricks & mortar businesses.

 So we continued to buy and sell many websites (website flipping) eventually building up a large portfolio of semi-passive websites that freed up our lives time-wise and wealth-wise.

 Now luckily for us we had lots of experience in buying & selling Multi-million $ traditional bricks & mortar businesses, but this was a new game and we still had to learn from scratch… and there was a few tricks to learn.
 So now we love teaching people how we flip websites to help them free up their own lives.